bravoalpha79/MothRadar/README.md

 _Validation: Revalidate HTML code of payment.html.
 Re-check display of payment error message and payment button on test screen and on larger screens._

+Outcome: HTML code revalidated OK.
+Issue no longer present on test screen, behaviour unchanged on medium screens and above.
+Issue resolved.

+**Conclusion: Issue #7 is fixed and can be closed.**
+***
+All five issues raised during Responsive design testing (Issues #3 - #7) have been fixed and closed.
+No new issues have been identified.
+The rendering of HTML forms that had raised errors during HTML validation shows no issues.

 ## Technologies Used